Ways to get around Varadero

 Hop on/Hop off buses

 These open-top double decker buses are called Varadero Beach Tour and Panoramic BusTour, it's the most practical and cheapest way to travel along the Varadero’s Peninsula.
-A one-day ticket costs 5 CUC and you get unlimited access from 9:30 am to 9:00 pm.
+A one-day ticket costs 5 USD and you get unlimited access from 9:30 am to 9:00 pm.
 Its loop itinerary includes 46 stops linking all the hotels, shopping centers, markets, marinas, golf course, delfinario, and downtown Varadero, they pass every half hour or so.
 You buy the ticket on the bus.See here a map of the bus itinerary

 Taxi particular (local taxi), Maquina (a.k.a.
 Yank Tank) and Collectivo

 One of the most unique experiences in Cuba is to ride on a classic American car from the 1950's; they are locally called “Maquina” or “Yank Tank”.
 Since February 2011 the private taxis are now officially allowed to take foreigners.
 The “collectivos” are taxis which follow a long fixed route, people hop in and out, and these taxis usually don’t leave before they are full.

 These cute yellow egg-shape 3-wheeled vehicles are a fun way to go around Varadero.
 They can carry 2 people, they are a bit noisy and more expensive than a regular taxi cab, but it’s a fun and unique experience.

 Private Horse-drawn carriage

 It’s the most romantic way to stroll around Varadero.
 They are mostly found downtown but any hotel concierge or front desk can arrange one upon request.
 The typical price for a city tour is 10 USD per person.

 They are less comfortable (2 wood benches facing each other) and often crowded but cheaper than the private ones. they are found mostly in the downtown area.